amc5/applied-data-analysis/module-09/module-09.md

 #### CHALLENGE:

 Adult lowland woolly monkeys are reported to an average body weight of 7.2 kilograms.
 You are working with an isolated population of woolly monkeys from the Colombian Andes that you think may be a different species from lowland form, and you collect a sample of 15 weights of from adult individuals at that site.
 From your sample, you calculate a mean of 6.43 kilograms and a standard deviation of 0.98 kilograms.
-Perform a hypothesis test to test whether body weights in your population are different from the reported average for lowland woolly monkeys by setting up a "two-tailed" hypothesis, carrying out the analysis, and interpreting the p value (assume the significance level is *α* = 0.05).
+Perform a hypothesis test to test whether body weights in your population are different from the reported average for lowland woolly monkeys by setting up a "two-tailed" hypothesis, carrying out the analysis, and interpreting the p value (assume the significance level is *α*=0.05).
 Your sample is &lt; 30, so you should use the t distribution and do a t test.
 Do your calculations both by hand and using the `t.test()` function and confirm that they match.

 ``` r
 > f <- curl("https://raw.githubusercontent.com/difiore/ADA2016/master/woolly-weights.csv")